getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 I'd be remiss if I didn't at least remind you that extending native prototypes as I'm doing in the previous snippet is something you should only do with caution and awareness of potential hazards.

 In this case, the chances that you'll have a collision with other code or even a future JS feature is probably exceedingly low.
 But just beware of the slight possibility.
-And document what you're doing verbosely for posterity sake.
+And document what you're doing verbosely for posterity's sake.

 **Note:** I've expounded on this particular technique in this blog post (http://blog.getify.com/iterating-es6-numbers/) if you want more details.
 And this comment (http://blog.getify.com/iterating-es6-numbers/comment-page-1/#comment-535294) even suggests a similar trick but for making string character ranges.

 ### Iterator Consumption

-We've already shown consuming an iterator item-by-item with the `for..of` loop.
-But there are other ES6 structures which can consume iterators.
+We've already shown consuming an iterator item by item with the `for..of` loop.
+But there are other ES6 structures that can consume iterators.

 Let's consider the iterator attached to this array (though any iterator we choose would have the following behaviors):